lelkaklel/shinyrstudioDocker/README.md

 ```
 specifies the shiny apps directory on your server.
 The second line
 ```
-  -v ~/docker/shinyrstudio/admin_home:/home/admin/work \
+  -v ~/docker/shinyrstudio/container_home:/home/<YourUsername>/work \
 ```
-specifes the directory on your server that corresponds to the /home/admin directory in the container.
-That is the default directory, when you login as admin in RStudio.
+specifes the directory on your server that corresponds to the /home/<YourUsername> directory in the container.
+Please change <YourUsername> with your chosen username.
+That is the default directory, when you login into RStudio server.